Catherine Reese, DVM, DACVS

 Taylor Tungseth, DVM

 Dr. Tungseth was born and raised in a suburb found just outside the Twin Cities in Minnesota, along the Mississippi River.
 Dr. Tungseth knew and proclaimed from a very young age that he would indeed one day become a small animal veterinarian – a dream which he is very proud to say is now reality.
 He received his undergraduate degree from the University of Wisconsin-River Falls.
 Dr. Tungseth obtained his Doctorate of Veterinary Medicine degree from Kansas State University in 2014.
-He joined the emergency medical team at the Animal Medical Center Emergency and Referral of New England in June of 2014.
+He joined the emergency medical team at the at the Animal Medical Center of New England Emergency and Referral in June of 2014.
 His special interests include emergency medicine, internal medicine, and soft tissue surgery.